 Over time, Old Tom Gin became one of the most popular spirits in England and its popularity spread to America.
 In 18th century America, bartenders began to mix it with sugar and water to create what is now known as “Gin and Tonic”.
 The addition of sugar gave Old Tom Gin a unique flavor profile that was not found in other types of gin at the time.
 This combination quickly became a favorite among many Americans and eventually spread throughout the world.

-See also What is the difference between Irish whiskey and other types of whiskey?
+See also What is the history of Grappa brandy?

 Old Tom Gin has been used in many classic cocktails over the years including the Martinez, which is believed to be the precursor to today’s modern Martini.
 It has also been used in drinks such as the Aviation Cocktail and Negroni.
 Today, Old Tom Gin is still enjoyed by many people around the world who appreciate its unique flavor profile and history.